 Our bet: Juventus and Manchester United to qualify

 Group F is another group of death in this year’s Champions League.
 It features two former winners in Juventus and Manchester United along with Valencia, who made the final twice in the early 2000s.
 There are also Switzerland’s Young Boys, who will want to shake things up against the big boys.
 Juventus are the strongest team in the group.
 Even before Ronaldo arrived, Juventus would be fancied to go through.
 Manchester United are not the team of old.
 Jose Mourinho’s tactics are dull and the Red Devils are flat-track bullies.
 Valencia will push them, but Mourinho often gets things right in cup tournaments.
 His management will get Manchester United into the knockout stage.
-Young Boys may take a point or two off of the rest of the group, but Valencia are good enough for third.
+Young Boys may take a point or two off of the rest of the group, but Valencia is good enough for third.

 Predictions for English teams in the Champions League 2018-19

 Manchester City, Liverpool, Tottenham, and Manchester United make up the English clubs playing in this year’s Champions League.
-Liverpool were the beaten finalists last term after swashbuckling their way to the final behind the goals of Mohamed Salah.
+Liverpool were the beaten finalists’ last term after swashbuckling their way to the final behind the goals of Mohamed Salah.

-Liverpool are even better than they were last season and will be difficult to beat.
+Liverpool is even better than they were last season and will be difficult to beat.
 However, Manchester City may be the most difficult English team to play.
 The combination of Pep Guardiola’s tactics along with star players such as Sergio Aguero, Kevin De Bruyne, and David Silva can defeat any team in the Champions League.

 Manchester United crashed out of last season’s tournament with a whimper.
-The club did little in the summer transfer window and is no different than it was last term.
+The club did little in the summer transfer window and is no different than it was the last term.
 Manchester United will make the knockout stage but will crash and burn there.
-Tottenham were the only Premier League team not to make a transfer signing.
+Tottenham was the only Premier League team not to make a transfer signing.
 Mauricio Pochettino’s team is lacking in depth and it will haunt the club in the Champions League.